sfigg/commercialization-public/docset/manufacture/desktop/oem-deployment-of-windows-10-for-desktop-editions.md

 If you're building designs for both retail and business customers, you can start with a single base edition such as Windows 10 Home or Windows 10 Pro, and then later upgrade it to a higher edition such as Windows 10 Enterprise, as needed.
 Once you've built a higher edition, however, you can't downgrade it to the lower edition.
 For more info, see [Windows Upgrade Paths](http://go.microsoft.com/fwlink/?LinkId=526838).

 If you're building devices to sell to retail customers, you'll need to meet a set of minimum requirements.
-For info, see the Licensing and Policy guidance on the [OEM Partner Center](http://go.microsoft.com/fwlink/?LinkId=131358).
+For info, see the Licensing and Policy guidance on the [Device Partner Center](http://go.microsoft.com/fwlink/?LinkId=131358).

 If you're building devices for businesses, you'll have fewer restrictions.
 IT professionals can customize their devices in all sorts of ways.
 However, you should consider the implications of IT policies, as well as customer needs such as migrating data, activating security tools, and managing volume license agreements and product keys.